 In addition to direct database exporting of citations, RefWorks offers a tool that will try to scan and parse the page you are on, whether that is a database or a web site, and import its citation information into RefWorks.
-To install this tool, click on on button that looks like three dots stacked on top of each other, and then click Tools.

 To edit a citation in RefWorks to correct or add information, simply:

 1. Click on the citation you want to edit.
 A panel will appear on the right side of the screen.